Counting abelian varieties over finite fields via Frobenius densities: The product formula

 where $\eta(\gamma)$ is the multiplier of $\gamma$. \end{proposition}

-\begin{proof} For $\gamma\in G^\der$, this follows from equation (3.30) of \cite{langlands-frenkel-ngo}; we also reproved this relation in \S 4.2.1 of \cite{achtergordon17}.
-In fact, we derive there, for a general group $G$, the relation where $c_T$ is a constant that depends only on $T$, the centralizer of $\gamma$.
-As explained in \cite[Lemma A.1]{achtergordon17}, the constant $c_T$ here is naturally the volume of the compact subgroup of the torus that is normalized to have volume $1$; thus if we are dealing with the measure $\mu^\shyr$, this should be the maximal compact subgroup $T_\ell^c$.
-For general $\gamma$, the factor $\abs{\eta(\gamma)}^{-\frac{g(g+1)}{4}}$ appears on the right-hand side, by considering the action of the centre of $G$ on all the measure spaces involved.
-This is explained in detail in \cite{jg:singapore}. \end{proof}
+\begin{proof} For $\gamma\in G^\der$, this is equivalent to the relation (3.31) of \cite{langlands-frenkel-ngo}; the additional factor ${\vol_{\omega_G}\left(G(\Z_\ell)\right)}$ on the right appears here because in (3.31) of \cite{langlands-frenkel-ngo}, the same measure on $G$ needs to be used on both sides of the equation; here we are using the measure $|\omega_G|$ on the left, and the measure $|\omega_G^\can| = |\omega_G|/\vol(G(\Z_\ell))$ on the right; so this correction factor is needed.
+More precisely, the relation (3.30) in \cite{langlands-frenkel-ngo} (which we also reproved in \S 4.2.1 of \cite{achtergordon17}) asserts that for a semisimple group $G$, where $\omega_{T\backslash G}$ is the quotient of the measure $\omega_G$ by the measure $\omega_T$ on $T$ defined above in \S\ref{sub:tama}, which is the same as the measure $\omega_T$ in \cite{langlands-frenkel-ngo}.
+Since by definition (and the remark at the end of \S \ref{sub:tama} which allows us to use the form $\omega_T$ in the definition of the Tamagawa measure), \\ $\omega_{T, \ell}^\tama = L_\ell(1, \sigma_T)\omega_{T, \ell}$, this proves the Proposition for $\gamma\in G^\der$.
+For general $\gamma$, the factor $\abs{\eta(\gamma)}^{-\frac{g(g+1)}{4}}$ appears on the right-hand side because we are using the space $\A_G$ instead of the Steinberg-Hitchin base of $\gsp_{2g}$.
+This factor is calculated by considering the action of the centre of $G$ on all the measure spaces involved.
+This is explained in detail in \S3.7 of \cite{jg:singapore}. \end{proof}